GianlucaRub/Data-Mining/README.md

 This repository contains the homework assignments for the course ID2222-Data Mining at KTH.
 Each folder contains a notebook with the experiments performed for the homework,  optionally a pdf report, and the code for a variety of Data Mining algorithms.

-In particular, each project comprises the following implementations:
+In particular, each homework comprises the following implementations:

 | **Folder** |                    **Algorithms**                   |                                                                                                                                                                                                                                                       **Task Description**                                                                                                                                                                                                                                                       |
 |:----------:|:---------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|